Social Mission & Community

 Charity care and social responsibility

 Our commitment as a responsible, accountable steward of our resources is the cornerstone of UF Health's not-for-profit mission.
-In Fiscal Year 2018, we spent a combined $174 million in unsponsored charity care (at cost) and social responsibility efforts across its Gainesville and Jacksonville campuses.
-We spent $67 million on health professional’s education; $18.4 million on scientific and clinical research; $8.9 million for community and regional health services; and $2.4 million on donations and in-kind services.
-UF Health contributed $8.9 million to community agencies and organizations benefiting residents throughout north central and northeast Florida.
+In Fiscal Year 2019, we spent a combined $254.9 million in unsponsored charity care (at cost) and social responsibility efforts across its Gainesville and Jacksonville campuses.
+We spent $48.5 million on health professional’s education; $15 million on scientific and clinical research; $5.7 million for community and regional health services; and $1.4 million on donations and in-kind services.

 - Read our Fiscal Year 2018 Community Benefit Summary (PDF)